ajay-dhangar/generative-ai-project/README.md

 # Generative AI Project

-This project is a showcase of various generative artificial intelligence models implemented using Python and popular libraries such as TensorFlow and PyTorch.
-It includes implementations of state-of-the-art models for tasks such as image generation, text generation, and more.
+This project showcases various generative artificial intelligence models implemented using Python and popular libraries such as TensorFlow and PyTorch.
+It includes implementations of state-of-the-art models for tasks such as image and text generation.

 ## Table of Contents